jhamrick/blog/source/_posts/2016-04-13-reproducible-plots.md

   - scientific programming
   - tutorial
 ---

+**Update:** this post was created from a Jupyter notebook, which you can access [here](https://nbviewer.jupyter.org/github/jhamrick/blog/blob/master/source/notebooks/reproducible-plots.ipynb).

 How should you create a plot for inclusion in a publication?
 A common workflow for Matlab or Python users—and one that I used to use myself—is to create a figure just using the defaults, export it as SVG, and open it Inkscape or Illustrator to make it look nice.